tilo/smarter_csv/README.md

 #### SmarterCSV 1.x

+`smarter_csv` is now 10 years old, and still kicking! 🎉🎉🎉

 `smarter_csv` is a Ruby Gem for smarter importing of CSV Files as Array(s) of Hashes, suitable for direct processing with Mongoid or ActiveRecord, and parallel processing with Resque or Sidekiq.